“We can because we try"

 To be read in conjunction with the PHSE policy

-For younger pupils, learning focusses more on understanding feelings in themselves and in others and on the skills of friendship.
+Relationships Education focuses on teaching the building blocks of positive relationships with others including; family, friendships, and relationships with other peers and adults.
+For younger pupils, this learning focusses more on understanding feelings in themselves and in others and on the skills of friendship.
 They learn about risks in everyday life and develop their thinking about risk taking behaviour.
 As they get older, pupils consider the ways that others can influence how they think and behave and begin to think about peer pressure and how to resist it.

-1. To ensure that Sex and Relationships Education meets the needs of all young people in a manner related to their developmental age and experience.
+1. To ensure that sex and relationship education meets the needs of all young people in a manner related to their developmental age and experience.

 2. To emphasise that Sex and Relationship Education is placed within the context of the school’s work in Personal Social and Health Education.